Eclipse-Studios/backpacks/README.md

-> [!NOTE]
-> If you want to see the repository we use for development you can find it [here](https://github.com/ElGeroIngles/backpacks).

 # 🎒 Backpacks!

 **Backpacks!** is a datapack that adds vanilla-friendly backpacks to your game!
 You can upgrade them and dye them!